shashankkumar/CodeRunner/docs/DOCUMENTATION.md

 * The `status` variable will contain one of these codes: AC, CE, TLE, MLE, RE.
 * For few of these codes, `detailstatus` variable will further contain certain info as explained below:
 * The `timeused` variable will contain the sum of execution time of the source file on all test cases of the problem.
-* The `memoryused` variable will contain the memory used by source file during execution.
-Currently it returns just `0`, however it is to be supported in the next version.
+* The `memoryused` variable contains the memory used by source file during execution.

 Status code and their meaning
 ====